mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 Within the Portal, we'll first create keys for the Cognitive Services we'll be using.
 We'll primarily be using different APIs under the [Computer Vision](https://www.microsoft.com/cognitive-services/en-us/computer-vision-api) Cognitive Service, so let's create an API key for that first.

-In the Portal, hit **New** and then enter **cognitive** in the search box and choose **Computer Vision API**:
+In the Portal, hit **New** and then enter **cognitive** or **computer vision** in the search box and choose **Computer Vision API**:

 ![Creating a Cognitive Service Key](./resources/assets/new-cognitive-services.PNG)

 This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside, as well as what pricing plan you'd like.
-We'll be using S1 so that we have the throughput we need for the tutorial and creating a new _Resource Group_.
-We'll be using this same resource group below for our Blob Storage and Cosmos DB. _Pin to dashboard_ so that you can easily find it.
+We'll be using **S1** so that we have the throughput we need for the tutorial.
+Use the same Resource Group that you used to create your DSVM.
+We'll be using this same resource group below for our Blob Storage and Cosmos DB as well. _Pin to dashboard_ so that you can easily find it.
 Since the Computer Vision API stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services Vision offerings, you'll need to check the box that states you're ok with this before you can create the resource.

 **Modifying `settings.json`, part one**